 Don't confuse outputs with outcomes.
-Outputs count what is delivered by the initiative (e.g., people who complete training) and outcomes (changes) occur as a result of the initiative (increased knowledge from training leading to a change in behaviours or beliefs).
+Outputs count what is delivered by the initiative (e.g., people that complete training) and outcomes are what changes are a result of the initiative (increased knowledge from training leading to a change in behaviours or beliefs).

 You also need to consider assumptions-the beliefs held prior to commencing the initiative (i.e., about how it will work and who will be involved) and risks-things that may prevent you achieving your outcomes or hold up the initiative's progress.